 Seamus Sands’ debut CD “Across Bridges” is unaccompanied, solo, traditional Irish fiddle playing.
 It is relaxed, melodic, rhythmic playing and the album includes a wealth of music – 59mins, 18 tracks (39 tunes), including personal and unusual versions as well as some very old tunes recovered from manuscripts and never before recorded.
 Without accompaniment or special effects, every note and nuance can be heard – ideal for anyone wanting to appreciate fiddle playing and to enjoy or learn from a wide range of tune types, not played at a hectic pace.

-Below are just a few of the comments to date from media reviews of the album Across Bridges ….
+Below are just a few of the comments from media reviews of the album Across Bridges ….

 “Took my breath away, pure and beguiling, casts quite some spell…” (RTE Lyric FM, Grace Notes)